joone/joone.github.io/content/post/rust-animation.md

 ## User defined layout
 Even though rust-animaiom supports the Flex box UI, the users may want to implement their own layout.
-I added the ActorLayout trait for this.
+So, I added the ActorLayout trait for this.
 ```rust
 pub struct ActorLayout {
   name: String,